sympy/sympy/doc/src/modules/galgebra/ga.rst

 Latex Printing
 --------------

-For latex printing one uses one functions from the *ga* module and one function from the *ga_print* module.
+For latex printing one uses one functions from the *galgebra* module and one function from the *ga_print* module.
 The functions are

 .. function:: Format(Fmode=True,Dmode=True,ipy=False)

-   This function from the *ga* module turns on latex printing with the following options
+   This function from the *galgebra* module turns on latex printing with the following options

    .. list-table::